riotkit-org/backup-repository/server-go/README.md

 Cloud-native, zero-knowledge, multi-tenant, security-first backup storage with minimal footprint.

-TLDR; Storage for E2E GPG-encrypted files, with multi-user, quotas, versioning, stored on Cloud Storage and deployed on Kubernetes or standalone.
+TLDR; Storage for E2E GPG-encrypted files, with multi-user, quotas, versioning, using a Cloud Storage Provider and deployed on Kubernetes or standalone.

 **Natively supports:**
 - Kubernetes (but does not require)